Watson, Farley & Williams

 The firm's management was described as “opaque”.
 Giving an example, a solicitor said a junior associate “was sacked just before the end of his probation period - he popped out for what was supposed to be a probation review and never came back, his stuff was packed and delivered to him”.
 Another said “We hardly see them, and when we do it often feels like they just want to tell us off”.

 The London office space has also come in for some stick with an NQ commenting that it is "really dated and claustrophobic".
 Although there is hope since it is believed they are "planning a refurb..."

-But it's not all doom and gloom, respondents also praised the "challenging work", a "good number of firm jollies" and generally very friendly people.
-Plus it also has a fantastic (if a little "dingy") restaurant run by a French chef.
-Phillipe gets massive praise every year.
+It's not all doom and gloom.
+Staff have in the past praised the "challenging work" and generally friendly people, and some partners have been described as "inspirational".
+They also used to really love its fantastic (if "dingy") restaurant run by a French chef.
+Phillipe got masses of praise every year.
 Until 2018, that is, when WFW got rid of him.

 If shipping floats your boat, and you fancy a small firm (in City terms) with good international opportunities, WFW is worth considering.